 Precision Core heat technology:

 In the Epson Sublimation Printers, Precision heat Technology is the most peculiar thing that we want to mention at the top.
 These printers use an excessively meager amount of heat since they do not use heat technology to heat up the fuser nor to substrate the paper with the toner.

-Unlike typical sublimation printers, these printers do not require any time to set up and are immediately ready to do the printing that furthermore, saves time and effort.
+Unlike typical sublimation printers, these printers do not require any time to set up and are immediately ready to do the printing which furthermore, saves time and effort.